-Andre M. M. Sousa
+André M. M. Sousa

 Position title: Assistant Professor, Department of Neuroscience

 Ph.D. in Basic and Applied Biology, University of Porto, Porto, Portugal

 Research Key Words: